-Brand Focus: Patagonia
+Brand focus: Patagonia

-It has continued staying true to those values to the extent of asking people to take action against the President’s move to reduce support to national monuments in Utah.
+It has continued staying true to those values to the extent of asking people to take action against the President’s move to reduce support for national monuments in Utah.

-19. Process (Source/ Ingredients)
+19. Process (Source/ingredients)

-You can also differentiate by the ingredients or composition of your business products.
+One of the best competitive positioning examples is differentiating by the ingredients or composition of your business products.

-Brand Focus: Biotherm
+Brand focus: Biotherm

-This beauty brand bases not just its positioning, but also its name, on the thermal plankton from the Pyrenees sources.
+This beauty brand bases not just its positioning but also its name on the thermal plankton from the Pyrenees sources.
 All their products have at least some active ingredients from there, and they have retained this story for almost 70 years.

 20. Process (Method)

-Brand Focus: Lush
+Brand focus: Lush

-Even though it has a close competitor in Body Shop, which also claims to be good for the environment, the positioning of having their products handmade, along with minimal-waste environmental-friendly packaging, really gives Lush an edge.
+Even though it has a close competitor in Body Shop, which also claims to be good for the environment, the positioning of having its products handmade, along with minimal-waste, environmentally friendly packaging, really gives Lush an edge.

 Image Source: https://aventuramall.com

-Brand Focus: Domino’s Pizza
+Brand focus: Domino’s Pizza

-Brand Focus: Benefit
+Brand focus: Benefit

-23. Brand Personality (Tone of Voice)
+23. Brand personality (Tone of voice)